Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have proposed and implemented \tool to detect malicious packages in NPM and PyPI. \tool leverages~a~comprehensive feature set that models high-level abstraction~of malicious behavior sequence, enabling bi-lingual knowledge fusing.
-Our extensive evaluation results have demonstrated the effectiveness, efficiency and practical usefulness of \tool in detecting malicious packages.

-In future, we plan to enhance the multi-lingual capability of \tool by incorporating support for both interpreted and compiled languages.
+Our extensive evaluation results have demonstrated the effectiveness, efficiency and practical~usefulness of \tool in detecting malicious packages.
+In the future, we plan to enhance the multi-lingual~capability of \tool by incorporating support for both interpreted and compiled languages.
 The challenge is to design feature extractors for new languages, and improve the generalizability of our feature set.
-Additionally, we plan to equip \tool with the capability to pinpoint the specific malicious sequence from the whole behavior sequence, further aiding administrators to go through the manual confirmation promptly.
+We~also~plan to equip \tool with the capability to pinpoint the specific malicious sequence from the whole behavior sequence, further aiding administrators to go through the manual confirmation promptly.